Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 - [Deployment on Windows Server](#deployment-on-windows-server)
 - [Deployment of IoT Edge in the cloud](#deployment-of-iotedge-in-the-cloud)

-Other scenarios are supported, and combinations of the below scenario are possible.
+Other scenarios are supported, and combinations of the below scenarios are possible.

 ## Keep data on-premise